talosrobert/golang-boxes/README.md

 ## configure boxes database

 Once connected to the running PostgreSQL container instance, execute the following SQL commands.
+They'll create two tables in the public schema.
+One for holding our _boxes_, which will be filled with a few smaple entries.
+And another table for holding the client session data.

 ~~~sql
 CREATE TABLE boxes (